-This is the case where the GPRS node ,B, is acting as MIPv6 Mobile Node and has a live session such as VoIP with a Correspondent Node, A. The MN, B, connects to the GPRS network after leaving either a GPRS network or non-GPRS network.
-Therefore, the current GPRS link is NOT taken to be B's Home link but a foreign link.
-4.2.1 Mobile Terminal defined Packet Filtering (TFTs) 4.2.1.1 Home Agent Tunnelling When B moves away from its home network link and connects to GPRS network link, a PDP Context is set up and associated with a TFT filter containing A's address as the Source Address for IP datagrams sent from A to B. This will occur when the GPRS session control on BÆs terminal is not MIP-aware and the IP stack is not QoS/ GPRS-aware.
-The following diagram shows an example of two GPRS sessions, 1 and 2, that are distinguished by GGSN using TFT filters, TFT1 and TFT2, for incoming IP datagrams to be delivered to B.
+This is the case where the GPRS node, B, is acting as MIPv6 Mobile Node and has a live session such as VoIP with a Correspondent Node, A. The MN, B, connects to the GPRS network after leaving either a GPRS network or non-GPRS network.
+Therefore, the current GPRS network is NOT taken to be B's home network but a foreign network.

+4.2.1 Mobile Terminal defined Packet Filtering for GPRS Services

+4.2.1.1 Home Agent Tunnelling

+When B moves away from its home network link and connects to GPRS network link, a PDP Context is set up and associated with a TFT filter containing A's address as the Source Address for IP datagrams sent from A to B. This will occur when the PDP Context(s) for B's terminal is not MIP-aware and the IP stack is not QoS/GPRS-aware.

+Figure 3 shows an example of two PDP Contexts representing two GPRS sessions, 1 and 2,that are distinguished by GGSN using TFT filters, TFT1 and TFT2, for incoming IP datagrams to be delivered to B.